 As in most societies, personal space in Ukraine depends on the nature of the relationship.
 Ukrainians typically maintain minimal personal space with friends and family yet preserve a greater distance among acquaintances.
-When waiting in line or riding public transportation, Ukrainians tend to stand or sit much closer to each other than Americans typically do.

-Touch: Conversational touching depends largely on the level of familiarity.
-While formal situations rarely involve touching beyond handshakes (see Language and Communication), Ukrainians typically engage in same-sex touching in informal situations.
+When waiting in line or riding touching beyond handshakes (see Language and Communication), Ukrainians typically engage in same-sex touching in informal situations.
 For example, female friends often link arms to demonstrate the depth of their affection.